C++ Data Types

-Data types in C++ is mainly divided into two types:
+Data types in C++ is mainly divided into three types:

 - Floating Point

 - Wide Character

 - Derived Data Types: The data-types that are derived from the primitive or built-in datatypes are referred to as Derived Data Types.
 These can be of four types namely: